anchoranalysis/anchoranalysis.github.io/pages/user_guide/user_guide_intro_getting_started.md

 - `anchor -t summarizeImages`
 - `anchor -i sunday-hike.xml -t generate_thumbnail.xml -o ../thumbnails/`

-#### Defining all elements together in BeanXML
+#### Defining in BeanXML

-Alternatively, an entire experiment (including all three parts) can be defined in BeanXML, and simply called from the command-line as a whole, e.g. `anchor pathToSomeExperiment.xml`.
+Not just element-wise (with `-i`, `-t`, `-o` etc.), but an entire experiment can be defined in BeanXML, and simply called from the command-line as a whole, e.g. `anchor pathToSomeExperiment.xml`.

-{% include note.html content="To see BeanXML, look in the Anchor Distribution for `config/defaultExperiment.xml` or `config/tasks/`." %}
+{% include note.html content="To see BeanXML look in the Anchor Distribution for `config/defaultExperiment.xml` or `config/tasks/`." %}

 In full reality, an experiment has more than three elements, as well as wide parameterization possibilities, all initially hidden by defaults.
-BeanXML provides fuller control.
+BeanXML provides more fined-grained definition.

 ### Outputs and logs are structured